jnowak90/CytoSeg2.0/README.md

 You can choose whether to do a complete CytoSeg analysis or a specific step in the analysis.

 ##### Complete Analysis
-If you selected to do the complete analysis, you will be guided to different steps:
+If you selected to do the complete analysis, you will be guided trough different steps:

 *Gauging:*